MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/preproduction-driver-signing-and-install.md

 ms.date: 03/08/2022
 ---

-# How to Test Preproduction Drivers with Secure Boot Enabled
+# How to Test pre-production Drivers with Secure Boot Enabled

 On retail and production systems, the Windows kernel will only trust and load drivers with a production WHQL/WHCP signature.
 To test preproduction drivers, driver developers were required to enable [TESTSIGNING](./the-testsigning-boot-configuration-option.md) to enable non-production drivers to load.
 TESTSIGNING requires disabling Secure Boot, presenting a difference in the testing and production environments.

-The Windows kernel now supports loading preproduction drivers signed with the WHQL/WHCP preproduction certificate accessible through the Microsoft Hardware Developer Center (HDC).
+The Windows kernel now supports loading preproduction drivers signed with the WHQL/WHCP pre-production certificate accessible through the Microsoft Hardware Developer Center (HDC).

-## Signing with the WHQL/WHCP Preproduction Certificate through HDC
+## Getting your driver pre-production signed by HDC

+The first step is to submit your driver to HDC to request pre-production signing.

-## Enabling Support for the Preproduction WHQL/WHCP Signature
+## Enabling Support for the pre-production WHQL/WHCP Signature

+Once you have a driver that has been pre-production signed, you're ready to provision your test computer so that the driver will run on it.

 The provisioning tools and payload are provided in [Windows Insider Preview WDK](https://www.microsoft.com/software-download/windowsinsiderpreviewWDK) version 22557 and above.